nicolecht/To_Do_List_Web/README.md

 1. Iconscout for Icons
 2. Import Google Fonts
 3. Using first and last child elements to align CSS properly
+4. Using first and last child elements to edit code line in JS
-4. Local Storage - store data locally within the user's browser with no expiration date.
+5. Local Storage - store data locally within the user's browser with no expiration date.

 New Methods:
 1. querySelectorAll